kbroman/simple_site/pages/project_site.md

-If you want to make a website for a GitHub-hosted project, as I've done for my [R/qtlcharts package](http://kbroman.github.io/qtlcharts), you just follow my
+If you want to make a website for a GitHub-hosted project, as I've done for my [R/qtlcharts package](http://kbroman.github.io/qtlcharts), you follow my
 [instructions for making an independent site](independent_site.html), with just a few modifications.

-Go to your local repository and create a `gh-pages` branch and then switch to that new branch
+Go to your local repository and create a `gh-pages` branch and then switch to that new branch.

     cd my_repo
     git branch gh-pages